Rieyanshi/SpringWebApp/README.md

 # SpringWebTelusko3

 SpringWebTelusko3 is a simple Spring Boot application that provides a RESTful API for managing products.
-It leverages Spring Web, JPA, and Hibernate to handle CRUD (Create, Read, Update, Delete) operations for the Product entity.
+It leverages Spring Web, JPA, PostgreSQL and Hibernate to handle CRUD (Create, Read, Update, Delete) operations for the Product entity.

 ## Features